SE::DuckDuckGo - DuckDuckGo search engine scraper

 Dumping results to JSON

-A-Parser allows you to process results directly during scraping; in this section, we provide the most popular use cases for the DuckDuckGo scraper
+A-Parser allows processing results directly during parsing; in this section, we have listed the most popular cases for the DuckDuckGo parser

 Link deduplication